Workers Compensation Claim Denied

 Employers are required by law to notify their workers compensation insurance company about any on-the-job accidents within 10 days of them being reported by the employee.
 Insurance companies may try a number of tactics to avoid paying the full amount of your claim including:

-After your workers compensation claim has been denied, you are entitled to appeal that claim.
-If your workers compensation claim is denied or insurance companies are using unusual tactics to avoid paying your claim you need to contact an attorney immediately to help protect your rights under Georgia’s workers compensation laws.
+After your workers’ compensation claim has been denied, you are entitled to appeal that claim.
+If your claim is denied or insurance companies are using tactics to avoid paying what you deserve, it’s critical to speak with an attorney immediately to protect your rights under Georgia’s workers’ compensation laws.

 Skip McManes